bgroff/kala-app/README.rst

 Kala is a project management application written in Python on the Django web framework.
 The intent is for the Kala to act as a drop in replacement for Basecamp.
 Kala can import your projects and files from an existing Basecamp installation.
-As of the writing of this document, Kala only supports files and file versions, although adding additional components should relatively strait forward.
+As of the writing of this document, Kala only supports files and file versions, although adding additional components should relatively straight forward.

 Basecamp is a registered trademark of 37signals, LLC and Kala has no affiliation with either.